antonioribeiro/sdk/readme.md

 		'sdk'
 	),

-You don't need to use a different database, but, since SDK may generate a huge number of records, this would be a good practice.
+You don't need to use a different database, but, since Sdk may generate a huge number of records, this would be a good practice.

 ## Stats Panel